Mark-YuS/DA_Portfolio/README.md

 **Driving Operational Efficiency with Data-Driven Insights**

-- Demonstrated a deep understanding of user behavior patterns and preferences, leading to a remarkable 8% increase in operational efficiency.
+- Demonstrated a deep understanding of user behavior patterns and preferences.
 - Acted on data-driven insights to make informed decisions on refining the product recommendation system and aligning it with user expectations.
 - Conducted thorough data analysis to identify correlations between UI changes and operational efficiencies, empowering stakeholders to prioritize initiatives effectively.

-**Result-Oriented Approach and Impact**

-- Successfully improved product usage rate by 12 basis points through data-backed UI changes, directly contributing to the company's revenue growth.
-- Enhanced operational efficiency by 8% through the implementation of customer-centric UI elements, showcasing a result-oriented approach to data science projects.
-- Recognized for excellent teamwork, collaboration, and the ability to deliver actionable insights that positively impacted business outcomes.
-- News Intelligence - Unleashing the Potential of User History for Click Prediction

 ## Revolutionizing Cash Flow Forecasts - A Paradigm Shift in Purchase and Redemption Predictions